Mridusai/picam_mic_modules/README.md

 Cranfield UKSEDS Avionics Repository

 1. For the picams
-    As of now,To synchronous stereo is still throwing issues Working on stereo individually
+    As of now, To obtain synchronised stereo is still a wip Working on stereo individually
     Script for 20 minutes of burst image captures found in pi_cam.py Bursts captured at 40fps, stored in buffer memory (1 second stored at a time) and then flushed to SD card